JBennett22/EmbraceWatchDataAnalysis/README.md

 # EmbraceWatchDataAnalysis

 Group Project that involves creating software for analyzing EmbraceWatch data.
 The Embrace Watch Data Analyzer is an application intended to take data from the Embrace Watch in the format of a csv to then process, graph, and analyze.
+View the manual file for more information.

 ## Setup